 The 2017 Cadillac CTS Sedan base engine turns in an EPA fuel economy of 22 mpg in city driving and 30 mpg on highway driving.
 If the vehicle has all-wheel drive, the fuel economy drops by 1 mpg.
 The V6 engine with rear-wheel drive delivers 20 mpg in city driving and 30 mpg on the highway.

 Formula for Calculating Dealer Cost:

 - Example: Base Cadillac CTS invoice price + the dealer Invoice price of options + destination - Holdback = Total Dealer Cost.

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.

 Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
 (You can get rebates and incentives here.)

-Note: All Cadillac CTS Prices above are approximate amounts.
+Note: All Cadillac CTS MSRP, invoice and dealer cost dollar figures above are approximate amounts.
 Prices are subject to change without notice.